 The peloidal grainstone is considered as one of the most distinct microfacies of the lower unit of the Drunka Foramtion.
-It is repeated in several horizons vertically throughout the lower unit at El-Zarabi section with a total thickness of about 9 m (about 26% of the total thickness of this unit) (Fig.2A).
-It also occurs as one bed in the upper part of the upper unit at El-Zarabi section with a thickness of about 0.5 m (Fig2B).
+It is repeated in several horizons vertically throughout the lower unit at El-Zarabi section with a total thickness of about 9 m (about 26% of the total thickness of this unit) (Fig.3A).
+It also occurs as one bed in the upper part of the upper unit at El-Zarabi section with a thickness of about 0.5 m (Fig.3B).
 The rock is grey, cavernous, massive, very hard, burrowed and contains some chert concretions.

 Petrographically, the rock consists of non-skeletal particles (75%), skeletal grains (9%) and sparry calcite cement (16%).
 The fecal peloids (coprolites) represent the most abundant non-skeletal particles.
 They range in size from medium to coarse-grained and are micritized with rod-like (longitudinal sections) or reticulate (transverse sections) sparitic internal structure (PI.4D).
-Generally, peloids are moderately sorted, well rounded and are represented mainly by the Favreina sp.
+Generally, they are moderately sorted, well rounded and represented mainly by the Favreina sp.
 The other non-skeletal particles are represented by the superficial oolites (5%).
+The less abundant skeletal particles include echinoidal plates (2%) and mollusca (0.5-2%, bivalvia and gasropoda).
+Most of the echinoidal plates display overgrowth with syntaxial clear calcite.
+The binding material is mainly sparry calcite that occurs as granular calcite cement.
+The isopachous cement is also recorded as encrusting crystals around the pelletal and oolitic particles.
+It is observed that the sparry calcite crystals partially replace the skeletal particles (particularly the molluscan shells); this is evidenced by the gradational contact of calcite with outer borders of the particles.